Arrington Real Estate and Homes For SaleCity

 In the past year in Arrington there were 44% less assaults, 60% less burglaries, 28% less robberies, 93% less vehicle thefts compared to the national median.

 Arrington is a very safe place to live, with crime rates far below the state and national average.
-Because of its distance outside the city, Arrington escapes much of the crime that often plagues densely populated areas.
+Because of its distance outside the city of Nashville, Arrington escapes much of the crime that often plagues densely populated areas.

 Cost of Living in Arrington

-Arrington’s cost of living is higher than the national and state average with an average house price of over $700,000.
-However, potential residents should note that because Arrington is located a fair distance outside the city, potential affordable options are more readily available and new housing developments continue to pop up.
-While a home for a family of four may be financially unobtainable close to the city, it could be within budget in Arrington, depending upon the specific neighborhood.
+Arrington’s cost of living is higher than the national and state average with a median house price of just over $1,175,000.
+However, potential residents should note that because Arrington is located a fair distance outside the city, new housing developments continue to pop up.

 - Education costs 11% more than the national average.